 Those associations aside, Cantwell's account in Manhattan, When I Was Young is a fascinating intertwining of three main threads--the course of her career (first at Mademoiselle, later at Vogue), of her marriage and its slow death, and of the growth of her two daughters (with literary agent Robert Lescher--referred to throughout only as "B." Her daughters Katharine and Margaret, too, are given code names--"SnowWhite" and "Rose Red").
 It is both painful and fascinating to watch the marriage decay, in part because of an odd paralysis in Cantwell, often but not always relating to sexual relations.
 She is impressively capable of careful self-observation and analysis but exasperatingly often she is incapable of doing what she recognizes she wants to do or knows she should do.
 She talks of seeing her own emotions only in retrospect and she makes the disjunct palpable.
 At times you get the sense that Cantwell finds a morbid satisfaction in watching her own helplessness--and that she finds herself repulsive at those times while nevertheless being incapable of changing.
 She displays an odd mix of passive dependence--always seeking approval from her husband even as he drifts away from her--and determined independence, which frequently takes the form of accepting unpopular foreign assignments at work.
 She takes every opportunity her work affords to travel, to go somewhere--anywhere.
 At one point, you can feel her approaching mental illness, but she pulls back, she copes--which, I suppose, is all any of us can do.
 Travel seems to provide her only real escape.

 Speaking With Strangers picks up where the previous volume leaves off.
 It covers the period following her divorce, when she is raising her children alone in New York.
 Cantwell's career is blossoming but she suffers from a persistent inner sadness.
 Her work assignments take her to fairly remote and unglamorous places, but she accepts them happily (often seeking out those that seem least appealing), apparently in the hope of finding some sort of solace.
 Repeatedly she ends up far away, lonely, sometimes frightened, and deeply depressed, and praying for the strength to get home, to get back to her children, which she guiltily vows never to leave again--until she does, on her next assignment.
-She finds freedom in these odd places, among strangers, yet she is never untethered to New York City (which comes to define her as much as her home town has) and, ultimately, to her early years, her fondly remembered childhood in Bristol.
+She finds freedom in these odd places, among strangers, yet she is never untethered from New York City (which comes to define her as much as her home town has) or from the experiences of her early years, her fondly remembered childhood in Bristol.
 For a period she finds something resembling love in the arms of one she cryptically refers to as "the balding man."
 We are told only that he is a married, Southern writer of note (in reality, poet James Dickey).
 Ultimately he abandons her for another woman after his wife dies, but she has been using him for her own purposes, too.
 His affection is something of a trophy for her; it was for both of them an arrangement of convenience.
 Cantwell, we see, had never really let go of her past sufficiently to allow herself the luxury of fully believing she might have had a future with Dickey.

 To the end, Cantwell is guarded yet deeply revealing, hopeful yet depressed, acutely aware of the great blessings she has enjoyed in her life while exposing the unhealed wounds she has struggled with.
 She is a contradiction.
 She gives us a study in coping, a study in being human.
 If you set aside the fact that Cantwell's problems are petty compared with the undeserved, heartbreaking cruelties that a good slice of humanity daily faces, if you accept that hers was just one particular kind of life and of a particular era in small town New England and in New York City (a bountiful life by world standards), these three volumes are a moving look inside that life.
 Like all people, Cantwell was a bounded infinity.
-It's rare to be allowed such an intimate look inside the boundaries of human infinity.
+It's rare to be allowed such an intimate look inside the boundaries of such an infinity.
 Recommended.